Mayhem, mischief and Masi: Abu Dhabi, one year on

 Game-changing.

 Hamilton shakes his head as he is told, despairingly, not to pit while Verstappen lunges into the pits for the third time.
 This time, he has fresh soft tyres on his Red Bull.
-But there are now five lapped cars out between Hamilton and Verstappen out on track.
+But there are now five lapped cars between Hamilton and Verstappen out on track.

 Hamilton: “I can’t box?”